pbohora/NinjaCoder/README.md

 # NinjaCoder

-A completely responsive custom website using WordPress, HTML, CSS, JavaScript, PHP.
+A completely responsive portfolio developed with HTML, CSS and Javascript.